Creating an ArcGIS map or image service cache in the Amazon Elastic Compute Cloud (EC2) differs from caching outside the cloud in the following ways:

 Although the best number may be reached with some trial and error, a good starting point is to allow a maximum of n + 1 instances of the CachingTools service, where n is the number of virtual cores on a single EC2 instance in your site.

-When building a large cache, you might be tempted to set up auto scaling triggers that automatically increase the number of EC2 instances working on the cache as the CPU usage increases.
+When building a large cache, you may be tempted to set up auto scaling triggers that automatically increase the number of EC2 instances working on the cache as the CPU usage increases.
 However, auto scaling is better suited to handling unexpected spikes in traffic.
 When creating caches, you already know that you will need a great amount of computing power; therefore, it makes more sense to launch all your needed instances before you build the cache, rather than waiting for them to launch sequentially via auto scaling triggers.

 Deciding where to place the cache